pomerium/documentation/content/docs/capabilities/metrics.md

 #### Time range and routes

 Pomerium stores traffic metrics up to the last 30 days of usage.
 You can filter traffic by time range and routes.

+The following time ranges are supported:

+- Last 30 days
+- Last 2 weeks
+- Last 7 days
+- Last 24 hours
+- Last 12 hours
+- Last 3 hours
+- Last hour
+- Last 15 minutes (Enterprise only)

+When filtering by route, select:
+- **All Routes** to review aggregated traffic metrics across all routes defined in your Pomerium deployment.
+- an individual route to review aggregated traffic metrics for that route.

 <Tabs>
 <TabItem label="Zero" value="zero">